-Use Option as Meta Key in Mac OS X Terminal
+Use Option as Meta Key in Mac Terminal

-Here is how to use the Option key as a Meta key in the OS X Terminal app:
+For older versions of Terminal in Mac OS X like Mavericks and earlier, to use the Option key as a Meta key in the Mac OS X Terminal app:

 - Open Terminal and pull down the primary Terminal menu to choose “Preferences”